 Relationships aren't static so bringing these issues out into the open may help your relationship mature.
 Considering that you hope to marry your girlfriend, the issue of sex will be one you will have to deal with for a very long time.
 Relationships will inevitably have friction, but ignoring or pushing aside a partner's feelings may be causing more friction in the long-term than having this uncomfortable talk.
 In healthy relationships, working through friction directly may even help stoke the fire that keeps your relationship strong.
 More importantly though, your concerns and desires, whether about sex or anything else, deserve respect, especially from someone you hope to spend the rest of your life with.

 Sex is meant to be pleasurable, not just physically but emotionally as well, and if it's not, that's a red flag.
 Though compromise and negotiation are also important components of a healthy relationship, with as much concern as you're dedicating to her enjoyment in the sack, you deserve the same effort on her part.
 Being made to feel like your emotions or desires are less important (whether intentionally or not) is definitely not something you should compromise on.
 Many women find it difficult to orgasm from just intercourse alone, but there are many ways to enjoy sex and achieve orgasm.
-The two of you may benefit from checking out the tips in No orgasm from intercourse (female) from the Go Ask Alice! archives.

 Understanding where your girlfriend is coming from in this situation may help you better understand how to address your communication gap, but letting it slide and putting your needs on the backburner may just lead to friction building up and eventually bubbling over.
 Though your girlfriend may not want to speak with a counselor or other health care provider, that doesn't mean you can't.
 Just remember the analogy: the stronger the legs of communication, respect, and honesty, the more stable the stool that supports your relationship.